-Applying the debarred definition, the Federal Acquisition Regulations (FAR) provides the authority for the suspension and debarment official (SDO) to suspend or debar federal government contractors.
-Federal employees or even contractor employees can be debarred from doing business with the federal government.
+Applying the debarment definition, the Federal Acquisition Regulations (FAR) provide the authority for the suspension and debarment official (SDO) to suspend or debar federal government contractors.
+Besides companies debarred from government contracts, federal employees or even contractor employees can be debarred from doing business with the federal government.

 Larger businesses that are debarred from federal contracts for mentor protégé violations and allegations of procurement fraud can also avoid or minimize such harsh results by simply retaining government contract suspension debarment lawyers that also understand the specific substantive areas of law that ultimately led to being debarred.